Shivamshukla14/Encryptix/README.md

 Hi everyone!
 I'm Shivam Shukla, a recent MSc graduate in Data Science and Artificial Intelligence.
 I'm thrilled to share my journey with Encryptix's amazing 4-month virtual internship program.

-This program offered a fantastic opportunity to delve into real-world data science challenges and explore a diverse range of projects.
-Here, you'll find three projects I tackled, each showcasing my application of machine learning models and algorithms.
+This program offered a fantastic opportunity to delve into real-world data science challenges and explore a diverse range of tasks.
+Here, you'll find three tasks I tackled, each showcasing my application of machine learning models and algorithms.

-Project Showcase:
+Task Showcase:

-## Project 1: Movie Genre Classification
+## Task 1: Movie Genre Classification

-This project dives into the fundamentals of machine learning projects, focusing on movie genre classification.
+This task dives into the fundamentals of machine learning projects, focusing on movie genre classification.
 It explores essential concepts like text cleaning, feature engineering, and model building using Naive Bayes.

 **Let's embark on the journey!**